shabnajL/fullstack-hy2020.github.io/src/content/0/en/part0a.md

 **Please note** that to get university credits you need a registration for each completed part.
 Please see [more information about registration](/en/part0/general_info#parts-and-completion).

-You can view your grade in University of Helsinki Sisu and [Opintopolku](https://opintopolku.fi/oma-opintopolku/) approximately four weeks after notifying us.
+You can view your grade in the University of Helsinki Sisu and [Opintopolku](https://opintopolku.fi/oma-opintopolku/) approximately four weeks after notifying us.

 When the registration is done, the following text appears in the submission system